Dmitry Geller: Biography

 Geller began his creative activity as an independent artist, participating in art exhibitions in St. Petersburg, Copenhagen, Washington and Sofia.
 In his native city Yekaterinburg he participated in exhibitions in several civic centres.
 In 1985, together with a group of architects, he participated in creation of happenings at disco parties in a civic centre.

-In 1990s he began working as an artist at the studio "A-Film" at the Sverdlovsk Film Studio.
+In the 1990s he began working as an artist at the studio "A-Film" at the Sverdlovsk Film Studio.
 He studied at the High Courses for Scriptwriters and Film Directors in Moscow (workshop of Fyodor Khitruk, Yuriy Norshteyn, Eduard Nazarov, and Andrei Khrzhanovsky), and graduated in the year 1997.
 In the same year, he made a one-minute film for the animation project Optimus Mundus.

 Geller directed and animated sequences in feature and documentary films.
 He created graphic design for a series of documentaries about the small nations in Africa, Asia and the north of Russia, as well as opening night posters for movies.

 Invited by Jilin Animation Institute in 2011–2020 he created together with students four animated films, one of which received the Chinese National Award for the best short film in 2012, and the Grand Prix of the Hiroshima Film Festival.

 Films of Geller have participated in musical performances in France and the Netherlands as his film Filmworks XIX: The Rain Horse ("Boy") was shown in the jubilee presentations celebrating the 60th anniversary of John Zorn in Paris and on his jubilee concert in Mexico City.